openvinotoolkit/model_server/docs/performance_tuning.md

 ## Input data in REST API calls

 While using REST API, you can adjust the data format to optimize the communication and deserialization from json format.
+Here are some tips to effectively use REST interface when working with OpenVINO Model Server:

-While sending the input data for inference execution, try to adjust the numerical data type to reduce the message size.
+- try to adjust the numerical data type to reduce the message size i.e. reduce the numbers precisions in the json message with a command similar to `np.round(imgs.astype(np.float),decimals=2)`.

-- reduce the numbers precisions in the json message with a command similar to `np.round(imgs.astype(np.float),decimals=2)`.
+- use [binary data format](binary_input.md) when possible - binary data representation is smaller in terms of request size and easier to process on the server side.
-- use [binary data format](binary_input.md) encoded with base64 - sending compressed data will greatly reduce the traffic and speed up the communication.
+- when working with images, consider sending JPEG/PNG directly - compressed data will greatly reduce the traffic and speed up the communication.
-- with binary input format it is the most efficient to send the images with the resolution of the configured model.
+- with JPEG/PNG it is the most efficient to send the images with the resolution of the configured model.
 It will avoid image resizing on the server to fit the model.

 ## Scalability